-In the United Kingdom, case studies of 12 government policies have revealed how they failed in their objectives, wasted large amounts of public money and ‘wrecked the lives of ordinary people.’
-Apolitical has identified 4 broad factors contributing to policy failure: overly optimistic expectations, dispersed governance, inadequate collaboration, and unexpected changes in the political cycle.
+In the United Kingdom, case studies of 12 government policies have revealed how they failed in their objectives, wasted large amounts of public money and "wrecked the lives of ordinary people".
+In this piece written by Bob Hudson, Professor in the Centre for Health Services Studies at the University of Kent, Apolitical has identified four broad factors contributing to policy failure: overly optimistic expectations, dispersed governance, inadequate collaboration, and unexpected changes in the political cycle.

 - Preparation: More robust policy proposal from the outset, using ‘policy design’ to scrutinize the problem, implementation context, and a look out for contradictory goals of political backing.

 - Tracking: Successful implementation should be a key focus by establishing some form of ‘delivery unit’ to track progress.

 - Policy support: Liaising with implementation agencies to gain support in capacity, managing and regulating, and problem-solving.